SURS Facts – Internal Revenue Code Section 415(b) & Excess Benefit Arrangement

 - Special IRC 415(b) limits are used in the following situations:

-- The retirement benef it is treated as meeting the IRC 415(b) limit if all combined benefits from the employer’s retirement plan do not exceed $10,000 annually, and the retiree has not participated in a defined contribution plan offered by the employer.
+- The retirement benefit is treated as meeting the IRC §415(b) limit if all combined benefits fromthe employer’s retirement plan do not exceed $10,000 annually, and the retiree has notparticipated in a defined contribution plan offered by the employer.

 How is a retiree’s “annual benefit” for IRC 415(b) limit purposes determined?

-- Once the original annuity has been calculated, SURS begins the process of determining the portion of the annuity designated as the “annual benefit” for IRC 415(b) limitation purposes.
+- Once the original annuity has been calculated, SURS begins the process of determining the portion of theannuity designated as the “annual benefit” for IRC 415(b) limitation purposes.

-- All retirement benef its are screened at retirement and annually thereafter to identify those that meet criteria f or testing f or the IRC 415(b) limit.
+- All retirement benefits are screened at retirement and annually thereafter to identify those that meet criteriafor testing for the IRC 415(b) limit.

-- In addition to the amount of the monthly retirement annuity, any lump-sum payments such as a refund of survivor contributions and a refund of excess contributions are also considerations in determining whether or not the member meets the testing criteria.
-Lump-sum payments are actuarially converted into annuities for testing purposes.
+- In addition to the amount of the monthly retirement annuity, any lump-sum payments such as a refund ofsurvivor contributions and a refund of excess contributions are also considerations in determining whetheror not the member meets the testing criteria.
+Lump-sum payments are actuarially converted into annuitiesfor testing purposes.

-- Dollar Limited Benef it: The maximum annual amount of the retirement benefit payable to the retiree f rom the SURS qualif ied trust.
-Payments f rom the SURS qualif ied trust are reported on IRS Form 1099-R.
+- Dollar Limited Benefit: The maximum annual amount of the retirement benefit payable to theretiree from the SURS qualified trust.
+Payments from the SURS qualified trust are reported onIRS Form 1099-R.

 How are EBA payments taxed?

-Excess Benefit Arrangement (EBA) payments are taxable gross income under federal tax law and are treated as distributions from a nonqualified deferred compensation plan of a taxable corporation per Section 415(m)(2) of the Internal Revenue Code.
-IRS Publication 957 characterizes nonqualified deferred compensation plan distributions as special wage payments that are reportable on IRS Form W-2.
+Excess Benefit Arrangement (EBA) payments are taxable gross income under federal tax law, and are treated as distributions from a nonqualified deferred compensation plan of a taxable corporation per Section 415(m)(2) of the Internal Revenue Code.
+IRS Publication 957 characterizes non-qualified deferred compensation plan distributions as “special wage payments” that are reportable on IRS Form W-2.
 EBA payments may not be rolled over to an eligible retirement plan (such as a 401(a) plan, 403(b) plan, 457(b) plan or an IRA).
-SURS remits taxes to the IRS based on the withholding instructions provided by each retiree under Form W-4 (do not use Form W– 4P).
-At the end of the tax year, SURS issues to the retiree a Form W-2 to reflect payments and tax withholdings on the EBA portions of the retirement benefit.
-This Form W-2 will be issued in addition to any Form 1099–Rs issued f or the portion of the retirement benefit that is less than the annual benefit limits of Internal Revenue Code Section 415(b).
+SURS remits taxes to the Internal Revenue Service based on the withholding instructions provided by each retiree under Form W-4 (please do not use Form W-4P).

-The total benefit is considered taxable gross income for federal income tax purposes, and it is not subject to state income tax.
-The portion of your benefit payable f rom the SURS trust will be taxed according to your W4-P form and will be reported on a Form 1099-R. The EBA portion of your retirement benefit will be taxed according to the W-4 form on file and will be reported on a Form W-2.
+The total benefit is considered taxable gross income for federal income tax purposes, and it is not subject to Illinois state income tax.
+The portion of your benefit paid from the SURS trust will be taxed based on your W-4P form and reported on Form 1099-R. The portion of your retirement benefit paid from the EBA fund will be taxed according to the W-4 form on file and will be reported on a Form W-2.